Legal Practice Areas

 Advantages to government service include good quality of life and freedom from client development and billable hours.
 Beginning government salaries tend to be lower than large, private firms.
 However, a career in the government can be financially rewarding.
 Note, attorneys often make lateral moves between government and private employers.

 International law practitioners handle legal issues extending beyond the American borders.
 Clients may include businesses, the federal government, and individuals dealing with complex international issues.
 Regent offers many opportunities for students interested in international law.
 Regent hosts an International Law Society and publishes an International Law Journal.
 Students interested in international law may chose from a variety of International Law courses including, International Law, International Business Transactions, and International Human Rights.
-The Law School also hosts a number of exciting Study Abroad programs, including programs in Israel and France.
+The Law School also hosts a number of exciting Study Abroad programs, including programs in Uganda and France.

 In general, public interest lawyers work to make the legal system function more equitably by providing services to underserved populations or causes.
 Sometimes, this involves representing individuals or groups who otherwise could not afford legal counsel.
 Public interest practice may involve litigation, regulation, and legislative or legal reform.
 Public interest practice can be within the purview of non-profit organizations, as well as government agencies and law firms that describe their practice as public interest.

 As the legal profession has become increasingly more demanding and entry-level hiring more competitive, many law students are considering other alternatives.
 What are the non-traditional career options for law graduates?
 They are limited only by your imagination.
 Many law graduates have successfully combined their undergraduate studies, prior work experience and other interests and hobbies with their legal education to arrive at their career choice.